failgood/failgood/docs/failgood in 5 minutes.md

         it("runs super fast") {
             assert(true)
         }
-        describe("tests can be organized in subcontexts") {
+        describe("tests can be organized in sub-contexts") {
             it("just works") {}
         }
     }